rvarago/absent/README.md

 target_link_libraries(myExample rvarago::absent)
 ```

+## Conan package

+absent can also be consumed a conan [package](https://bintray.com/conan/conan-center/absent%3A_) available in the conan-center.

-## Packaging via Conan
+### Packaging via Conan

-To generate a package via Conan:
+It's also possible to generate a package via Conan directly from the source tree:

 ```
 make conan-package